 Babies are ready to start drinking from a free flow cup (beaker) or an open top cup from six months old, some even earlier!
 By introducing this to them at six months, they have time to get used to their new cup, allowing you to say ‘bye-bye’ to the bottle completely.

-Using the bottle for longer than needed can have a bad effect on your child’s teeth, and can also cause problems with their speech development and eating too.
+Using the bottle for longer than needed can have an effect on your child’s teeth, and can also cause problems with their speech development and eating too.